-6.7.
-The establishment of environmental monitoring programmes, once the installation is operating, would provide confidence that the predicted doses are reasonable and do not underestimate real doses.
+6.6.
+The establishment of source and environmental monitoring programmes, once the installation is operating is useful to check whether the discharges comply with the authorized limits and whether the models used are reasonably conservative and do not underestimate real doses.